imagej/imagej.github.io/_pages/Manual_editing_of_tracks_using_TrackMate.md

 ## Adding missed spots

 You now have the tools to correct the mistakes our crude detection made.
-Unfortunately for is exercise, there is just one_ At the last time-point the leftmost cell just divided, but one of the daughter cell has been missed.
+Unfortunately for is exercise, there is just one: At the last time-point the leftmost cell just divided, but one of the daughter cell has been missed.

 Notice that when you add spots, they also appear in the TrackScheme window as a magenta cells, on the far right in a lane without track number (under the column **Unlaid spots**).
 As long as you do not incorporate them in a track, they will remain there.